-"A lifebook connects a child to their roots with pictures and words," says Dina Novelli, adoption supervisor at Evergreen Children Services, a private, nonprofit foster care and adoption agency in Detroit.
-Novelli believes the lifebook causes fewer gaps in the child’s childhood – and answers the question of, "Who Am I?"
+“A lifebook connects a child to their roots with pictures and words,” says Dina Novelli, adoption coordinator at The Children’s Center in Detroit and formerly the adoption supervisor at Evergreen Children’s Services, a private, nonprofit foster care and adoption agency in Detroit.
+Novelli believes the lifebook causes fewer gaps in the child’s childhood – and answers the question of, “Who Am I?”

 “If you don’t fill in gaps they do it themselves, and that (can) become detrimental,” says Novelli.

 - Basic information about child’s birth

 - Details about the child’s birth parents

 It’s important to document as much as possible, Novelli says, from basic facts to memories.
 Getting details about the child’s birth parents is even important.

 Sometimes, though, kids are adopted when they are a little older, so parents wouldn’t know about their childhood.
 That’s where the lifebook becomes even more critical: It physically can take the place of a birth certificate and other “evidences of growing up,” according to Arizona-based Adoption.com.